 For most people, working at a moderate to vigorous level will help you get the most benefit from your exercise.
 If you have health problems, your RPE goal may be different.
-Talk with your doctor before you start an exercise program.
+Talk with your doctor before starting an exercise program.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.